-In the Buckeye State, drivers pay an average annual cost of $321 for minimum coverage and $1,119 for full coverage car insurance, based on 2021 quoted premiums from Quadrant Information Services.
+In the Buckeye State, drivers pay an average annual cost of $328 annually for minimum coverage and $1,034 annually for full coverage car insurance, based on 2021 quoted premiums from Quadrant Information Services.
 Ohio’s average rates are significantly less than the average cost of car insurance in the U.S., which is $565 for minimum coverage and $1,674 per year for full coverage.

 |Average annual premium for minimum coverage in Ohio||Average annual premium for full coverage in Ohio|

 How to find the best car insurance in Ohio